The Mountaintop: Symbolism

 The Mountaintop is full of symbols that a multitude of readers skip over thinking they are "extra details" included in the play.
 These symbols help further develop the themes throughout the play, as well as give a hidden meaning to some of the most simplistic things.
 Katori Hall explains that she has created the image of Martin Luther King Jr. with "warts and all".
 This can be seen in her description of his "smelly feet", socks with holes in them, a sense of being vain as he debated whether he should shave his mustache or not, and his flirtatiousness and infidelities with other women despite being married.
 This representation of King is made to challenge readers to see Martin Luther King Jr. as more of an average human instead of placing him on top of a pedestal.
-Immediately, Hall received backlash from readers and the black community, but she did not back down stating, "A warts-and-all portrayal of Dr. King is important because there's this extraordinary human being who is actually quite ordinary.
+Immediately, Hall received backlash from readers and the Black community, but she did not back down stating, "A warts-and-all portrayal of Dr. King is important because there's this extraordinary human being who is actually quite ordinary.
 I feel as though by portraying him with his flaws and foibles, we, too, can see—as human beings who have these flaws—that we, too, can be Kings; we, too, can carry on that baton that he has passed down to us."

 About the author

 American playwright, journalist, and actress Katori Hall was born in and is from Memphis, TN.
 She earned a Bachelor of Art from Columbia University, a Master of Fine Arts from Harvard University, and a Graduate Diploma from Juilliard School.
-In March 2010, after the production of The Mountaintop, Hall won the Laurence Olivier Awards making her the first black woman in history to win the Olivier Award for Best New Play.
-In addition to her play The Mountaintop, Hall created Hoodoo Love, Hurt Village, and Our Lady of Kibeho, Tina- The Tina Turner Musical, Children of the Killers, The Blood Quilt, Saturday Night Sunday Morning, and WHADDABLOODCLOT!!!.
+In March 2010, after the production of The Mountaintop, Hall became the first black woman in history to win the Olivier Award for Best New Play.
+In addition to her play The Mountaintop, Hall created Hoodoo Love, Hurt Village, Our Lady of Kibeho, Tina: The Tina Turner Musical, Children of the Killers, The Blood Quilt, Saturday Night Sunday Morning, and WHADDABLOODCLOT!!!.
 Katori Hall bases many of her works on her experiences in Memphis.